 - $10,000 in accidental medical coverage ($250 deductible per claim).
 This is standard to the policy and no additional individual membership is required for this coverage.
 This coverage that is supplemental to a person’s health insurance and should not be construed as basic health insurance coverage for a participant that does not have a basic health insurance policy in their name.

 - $1,000,000 in hired and non-owned auto liability coverage.
 This is not collision coverage/damage to hired or non-owned autos.
 This covers a member organization in the event that an auto accident occurs while using a hired or non-owned auto and a claim of negligence is filed as a result of an auto accident.

 - Host liquor liability coverage included, so long as alcohol is not sold at the event, but is given out at no charge to participants of legal drinking age.
 Will you have a vendor selling beer at the post race party?
 You will most likely be required to have a liquor license and insurance to cover for alcohol being sold at the event.
-In that case, contact our insurance agent at 260-338-2925 and ask to speak to Margaret or email her at [email protected]
+In that case, contact Insurance Management Group, Email Liz Painter at [email protected] to purchase a liquor license insurance policy.

 - Hosting an expo table/booth at an event or hosting of an expo a day or two before an event takes place

 - $1,000,000 and $2,000,000 per occurrence coverage is available for volunteer medical personal for an additional fee (see bel0w).

 - $25,000 in Crisis Response coverage.